junaidwahid/junaidwahid.github.io/_posts/2014-3-3-Hello-World.md

 ### True Few shot learning
 Now that we've covered the basics of language models, let's dive into what true few-shot learning really means(yes there is difference between few shot learning and "true" few shot learning).
-Previous research has classified few-shot learning into three different [categories](https://raw.githubusercontent.com/junaidwahid/junaidwahid.github.io/master/_posts/true.png).
-	1.The first is the Data-Rich setting, which is essentially a supervised learning pipeline where we have access to a large amount of training and validation examples.
-	2.The second is the Multi-Distribution setting, where we have access to a small dataset of many similar distributions.
-    3.The last category is the Tuned Few-shot setting, where we have access to a large validation set that we can use to fine-tune our task.
+Previous research has classified few-shot learning into three different categories.
+1)The first is the Data-Rich setting, which is essentially a supervised learning pipeline where we have access to a large amount of training and validation examples.
+2) The second is the Multi-Distribution setting, where we have access to a small dataset of many similar distributions.
+3) The last category is the Tuned Few-shot setting, where we have access to a large validation set that we can use to fine-tune our task.

 But, wait a minute... if we go back to our earlier definition of few-shot learning, can we really call these methods "few-shot learning"?
 The answer is no. That's where true few-shot learning comes in!
 We don't need many similar small datasets from other distributions, nor do we need a large training or validation set.
 All we need are just a few examples to perform the desired task!
 ![true](https://raw.githubusercontent.com/junaidwahid/junaidwahid.github.io/master/_posts/true.png)